 Guarding Against Future Advances

 Should a minimum number of authorized experts concur on the existence of a novel threat, they can add fragments to the database by encoding the update on paper for secure physical transport to each server network.
-Given the history of espionage, the system could in principle be implemented to permit updates by a handful of concurring authorized experts or even a single expert who need not tell anyone else of the specific threat.
+As the history of espionage suggests that as few individuals as possible should be aware of novel weapons, the system could in principle be implemented to permit updates by a handful of concurring authorized experts or even a single expert who need not tell anyone else of the specific threat.
 This method could guard against future bioweapons that could not be contained once unleashed.

-Crucially, the existence of a well-known screening network will provide a way for well-meaning researchers who identify a potential new bioweapon to protect the world without disclosure, avoiding the risk of making the weapon credible and incentivizing well-resourced rogue actors to build them as ‘dead-hand’ switches with which to threaten the international community.
+Crucially, the existence of a well-known screening network will provide a way for well-meaning researchers who identify a potential new bioweapon to protect the world without disclosure, avoiding the risk of making the weapon credible and incentivizing well-resourced rogue actors to build the agent in order to threaten the international community.

 Paths to Secure Screening